latifkabir/BrightSTAR/README.md

 - Run condor scheduler from terminal:

-Modify `condor.job` and `jobMacro.C` inside the directory `condor/` accordingly to need and submit job as:
+Modify `condor.job` and `jobMacro.C` inside the directory `condor/` according to your need and submit job as:
 ```
 condor_submit condor.job
 ```